Ancient footprints mistakenly attributed to bears were made by early humans

 Scientists had long thought that one set of unusual prints there was left by a bear walking on its hind legs, but a new analysis published in the journal Nature suggests that's not right.
 Instead, it appears that the tracks were left by some unknown early human species that was strolling around that spot at the exact same time as Australopithecus afarensis — the species of the famous partial skeleton "Lucy."

-Australopithecus afarensis has long been assumed to be the only human species living way back then, and scientists have considered it an ancestor of modern humans.
-But recent discoveries of other remains, such jaws and skulls and foot bones, have hinted that an unexpected diversity of hominins may have lived during this period.
+Australopithecus afarensis has long been assumed to have been the only human species living way back then, and scientists have considered it an ancestor of modern humans.
+But recent discoveries of other remains, such as jaws, skulls and foot bones, have hinted that an unexpected diversity of hominins may have lived during this period.

-At this particular pre-historic site, at Laetoli in northern Tanzania, all of the footprints were made in the same layer of mud.
-That means individuals from these two early human species must have passed through within hours or days of one another, says Ellison McNutt, a biological anthropologist at the Ohio University Heritage College of Osteopathic Medicine.
+At this particular prehistoric site, at Laetoli in northern Tanzania, all the footprints were made in the same layer of mud.
+That means individuals from these two early human species must have passed through within hours or days of one another, says Ellison McNutt, a biological anthropologist at Ohio University's Heritage College of Osteopathic Medicine.

 McNutt studies bipedalism because walking on two legs is a unique and distinctive human trait.
 "It's a very strange way of kind of moving through the world, and it's very different from other animals," she notes, adding that how and why humans evolved to do this is still a mystery.
 "This seems to be one of the things that sort of makes hominins and our lineage very different from the other living primates."

 And walking upright seems to go way back in human evolution.
 Millions of years ago, a volcano erupted and covered Laetoli in ash.
-That ash turned to mud, and all kinds of creatures left tracks; when the volcano erupted again, another layer of ash preserved them.
-In the 1970's, paleontologists uncovered tracks from animals including ostriches, giraffes, hyenas, and, of course, what was later identified as Australopithecus afarensis.
+That ash turned to mud, and all kinds of creatures left tracks; when the volcano erupted again, another layer of ash preserved the tracks.
+In the 1970s, paleontologists uncovered tracks from animals including ostriches, giraffes, hyenas and, of course, what was later identified as Australopithecus afarensis.

 Human, or bear?

-She came across a reference to these forgotten footprints, however, while studying bear bipedalism while a graduate student at Dartmouth College.
+She came across a reference to these forgotten footprints, however, while studying bear bipedalism when she was a graduate student at Dartmouth College.
 She realized that she and her colleagues could test the bear hypothesis with the help of a nearby rehabilitation center for black bears in New Hampshire.
 It had young bears with paws of a comparable size to the footprints.

 "We ended up with four little juvenile bears that we had stand up and walk through mud for either applesauce or maple syrup, which was very cute, as their reward at the end of it," she explains.